top of page

 “Alright.
 If the pain gets worse, you should see someone down in the valley.”

-We found ourselves once more traversing the icy tundra, which doubles as a parking lot, as we returned to the van.
+As we returned to the van, we found ourselves once again traversing the icy tundra, which doubles as a parking lot.

 Guess where we found ourselves that evening?